Back to database

 Valerian root

-Valerian is popular for sleep, but reviews disagree and objective sleep measures are inconsistent, so reliable recovery-enhancement claims are premature.
+Valerian is popular for sleep, but reviews disagree and objective sleep measures are inconsistent.

-Sleep aid evidence mixed recovery / health 6 linked sources Content audit 2026-05-04
+Sleep aid evidence mixed sleep / health 6 linked sources Content audit 2026-05-16

 Headline Finding

-Sleep reviews disagree; subjective insomnia signals are more plausible than objective recovery or performance gains.
+Sleep reviews disagree; subjective insomnia signals are more plausible than broad sleep-quality guarantees.

 Dose Context